Gositi/discord-fs/README.md

 ### Important
 These bugs will either be fixed in the next patch release or minor release.
-- Uploading to Discord when the bot reloads can result in a corrupted FAT

 ### Other
 These bugs will be fixed whenever there is time, but most likely in a future minor release.